svn2github/wordpress-vip-plugins/livepress/readme.txt

 2. New update sent -- it appears for all readers of this post at the same time.

 == Changelog ==
+= 1.3.4.1
+    * added fallback to img alt for twitter text ig not content or update title props: Paul Schreiber from FiveThirtyEight.com

+= 1.3.4
+   * Added support for WP version 4.3
+   * Fixed code where the  "add media" button in th eeitors was changed from a href to a button
+   * Fixed inserting media into text editor for new updates

+= 1.3.3 =
+* Fixed FB popup not closing

 = 1.3.2 =